 - feeling restless, on edge and having difficulty relaxing

-- experiencing heightened senses – colours may seem brighter, sounds are louder and things are more beautiful then usual
+- experiencing heightened senses – colours may seem brighter, sounds are louder and things are more beautiful than usual

 - psychosis, experiencing hallucinations and delusions